cdorst/Abandoned.DevOps/README.md

 ## Projects

+See below for projects contained in this repository.
+Click on project name to navigate to project README file.

 Project | Purpose | Depends on
 --------|--------
 Abstractions.Core | Contains generic services (mostly related to interacting with EntityFramework DbContext entities).  |